samkas125/ultimate-tictactoe/README.md

 ### MCTS + Neural Networks in AlphaZero

 The MCTS algorithm is slightly modified in AlphaZero to consider the information provided by the `value` and `policy` networks in its expansion and backpropagation phases.
 Specifically, nodes with higher policies are preferred in expansion, and the simulation phase is replaced with the `value` of the leaf node.
+The below image shows the MCTS search using AlphaZero for (regular) Tic-Tac-Toe, played on a 3x3 grid.

+`N`: Number of times the position has been visited in the search tree.

+`W`: Cumulative reward received from the position.

+`P`: Policy (expressed as probability) evaluation of the move played to reach the specified position.

 <p align="center" width="100%">
     <img src="https://github.com/samkas125/ultimate-tictactoe/assets/101554474/3b0017da-5b1c-479c-8229-310fee38357a">